 Whilst our practice favours the resolution of family law issues through negotiation, mediation, or collaborative lawyering whenever possible, there are some occasions when litigation becomes necessary.

-To make an application to either the Federal Circuit Court of Australia, the Family Court of Australia, or the Magistrates Court of Queensland can be a daunting matter if you are without legal experience.
+To make an application to either the Federal Circuit and Federal Circuit and Family Court of Australia or the Magistrates Court of Queensland can be a daunting matter if you are without legal experience.

 Just being served with court documents can be unsettling and distressing, and it can be difficult to understand what the documents mean, and what the process is in responding to such documents.